canarybuilds/zulip/templates/zerver/help/import-from-slack.md

 ## Clean up after the Slack export

-Once your organization has been successfully imported in to Zulip, you should delete [the Slack app](https://api.slack.com/apps) that you created in order to [export your Slack data](#export-your-slack-data).
+Once your organization has been successfully imported in to Feniks Chat, you should delete [the Slack app](https://api.slack.com/apps) that you created in order to [export your Slack data](#export-your-slack-data).
 This will prevent the OAuth token from being used to access your Slack workspace in the future.

-## Get your organization started with Zulip
+## Get your organization started with Feniks Chat

 Once the import process is completed, you will need to: